-It was about two years ago, and I’d just received the front cover of my Do Less, Get More book from Penguin.
+It was a few years ago, and I’d just received the front cover of my Do Less, Get More book from Penguin.
 I got so excited and my friend could obviously see it in my face.
 She said ‘You’re so excited.
 You love it.’

 That was my belief.